CAHSS Student Leadership Council

 I'm majoring in studio art, alongside psychology and gender, women & sexuality studies minors, and I will be graduating in 2026.
 I work as a Sculpture Studio Assistant in the Shwayder Art Building and as a Student Coordinator with New Student and Family Programs.
 I am a part of Alpha Phi Omega and the DU Dungeons and Dragons club.
 After graduation, I want to teach art at the high school level.
 I also really want to travel, so I may take a break from school and work and go on some cool adventures.

-In my very limited free time, I like to put music on my iPod and create CDs, watch horror movies, and spend as much time as I can with my friends.
-Because of my previous role as a 4D Peer Mentor, people tend to ask for advice about resources around campus and because of my art major people sometimes ask me which studio classes they should take.
+In my free time, I like to put music on my iPod and create CDs, watch horror movies, and spend time with friends.
+Because of my previous role as a 4D Peer Mentor, people tend to ask for advice about resources around campus, and because of my art major people sometimes ask me which studio classes they should take.

 Katie Lamberton (she/her)